yingx9/tp/docs/DeveloperGuide.md

 ____________________________________________________________
 >
 ```
-4. Type `exit` to exit the program.

 You are now ready to begin developing!
+If you would like to end Syslib, type `exit` to exit the program.

 ## Design & Implementation
 ## Architecture Overview | [Return to contents](#table-of-contents)